Itheum/itheumcore-elrond-data-nft-minter/README.md

 Main view of the contract.
 Receives an address and a token identifier as arguments and returns a structure that contains all the data needed by the frontend in order to limit the user from wrongly intteracting with the contract.
 The structure contains the following fields:

-- anti_spam_tax_value: the value of the anti spam tax for the given token identifier
+- **anti_spam_tax_value**: the value of the anti spam tax for the given token identifier
-- is_paused: a boolean that indicates if the contract is paused or not
+- **is_paused**: a boolean that indicates if the contract is paused or not
-- max_royalties: the maximum royalties value that can be set by the user
+- **max_royalties**: the maximum royalties value that can be set by the user
-- min_royalties: the minimum royalties value that can be set by the user
+- **min_royalties**: the minimum royalties value that can be set by the user
-- max_supply: the maximum supply value that can be set by the user
+- **max_supply**: the maximum supply value that can be set by the user
-- mint_time_limit: the time limit for minting a data NFT-FT.
+- **mint_time_limit**: the time limit for minting a data NFT-FT.
-- last_mint_time: the last time a data NFT-FT was minted by the given address
+- **last_mint_time**: the last time a data NFT-FT was minted by the given address
-- whitelist_enabled: a boolean that indicates if the whitelist is enabled or not
+- **whitelist_enabled**: a boolean that indicates if the whitelist is enabled or not
-  -is_whitelisted: a boolean that indicates if the given address is whitelisted or not
+- **is_whitelisted**: a boolean that indicates if the given address is whitelisted or not

 ## Development

-This smart contract aims to offer the Elrond community an audited SFT sale smart contract that is easy to use, well documented and secure.
+This smart contract aims to offer the Elrond community an audited NFT minter smart contract that is easy to use, well documented and secure.

 ### Architecture